NREL/HPC/docs/Documentation/Applications/vasp.md

 ??? note "Performance Notes"

     Internal testing at NREL has indicated that standard VASP DFT calculations from sizes 50-200 atoms run most efficiently on a quarter to a half node.
 The graph below shows the performance of a 192-atom VASP DFT job using partial nodes on the shared partition.
 Up to 1/2 a node, near perfect scaling is observed, but using the full node gives a speedup of only 1.5 relative to using 1/2 a node.
 So, the calculation will cost 50% more AUs if run on a single node compared to a half node.
-For a 48-atom surface Pt calculation, using the full node gives no speedup relative to using 1/2 a node, so the calculation will cost 100% more AUs if run on a single node compare to half a node.
+For a 48-atom surface Pt calculation, using the full node gives no speedup relative to using 1/2 a node, so the calculation will cost 100% more AUs if run on a single node compared to half a node.

     ![VASP-sharednodescaling](../../../../../assets/images/VASP/sharedscaling-192.png)